HotCakeX/Harden-Windows-Security/README.md

 <br>

-**Most of the Device Guard and Virtualization-Based Security features are Automatically enabled by default** on capable and modern hardware, this script only checks their status and if needed, enables UEFI lock for them and also proceeds with enabling [**full Secured-Core PC requirements**](https://www.microsoft.com/en-us/windows/business/windows-11-secured-core-computers).
+**Most of the Device Guard and Virtualization-Based Security features are Automatically enabled by default** on capable and modern hardware, this module only checks their status and if needed, enables UEFI lock for them and also proceeds with enabling [**full Secured-Core PC requirements**](https://www.microsoft.com/en-us/windows/business/windows-11-secured-core-computers).
 UEFI locked security measures are rooted in **Proof of Physical Presence**.

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> [Makes sure Virtualization-Based Security is Enabled](https://learn.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)
   - [Validate enabled Windows Defender Device Guard hardware-based security features](https://learn.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity#validate-enabled-windows-defender-device-guard-hardware-based-security-features)

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> [Requires Secure boot and enables DMA protection with it (if available) for Virtualization-Based Security](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt)
   - This is in accordance with [Microsoft's recommendation](https://learn.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity#use-registry-keys-to-enable-virtualization-based-protection-of-code-integrity).
 This option provides Secure Boot with as much protection as is supported by a given computer’s hardware.
 A computer with input/output memory management units (IOMMUs) will have Secure Boot with DMA protection.
 A computer without IOMMUs will simply have Secure Boot enabled.
-  - Secure boot has 2 parts, part 1 is enforced using the Group Policy by this script, but for part 2, you need to [enable Secure Boot in your UEFI firmware settings](https://support.microsoft.com/en-us/windows/windows-11-and-secure-boot-a8ff1202-c0d9-42f5-940f-843abef64fad) **if** it's not enabled by default (which is the case on older hardware).
+  - Secure boot has 2 parts, part 1 is enforced using the Group Policy by this module, but for part 2, you need to [enable Secure Boot in your UEFI firmware settings](https://support.microsoft.com/en-us/windows/windows-11-and-secure-boot-a8ff1202-c0d9-42f5-940f-843abef64fad) **if** it's not enabled by default (which is the case on older hardware).
   - [(Kernel) DMA protection hardware requirements](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-kernel-dma-protection)

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> Turns on UEFI lock for Virtualization-Based Security